sreenid97/AWSCLI_VPC_creation_WP_deployment/README.md

 ## Conclusion

-This is a simple documentation on how to use AWS CLI to build an AWS VPC along with private/public Subnet and Network Gateways for the VPC.
-We will create a VPC with three Subnets: 1 Private and 2 Public, a NAT Gateway, an Internet Gateway, and two Route Tables.
+This guide will walk you through the steps to create a Virtual Private Cloud (VPC) in AWS using the AWS Command Line Interface (CLI).
+We will create a VPC with three Subnets: one Private and two Public, a NAT Gateway, an Internet Gateway, and two Route Tables.
 We will launch a bastion instance on the first public subnet, a frontend webserver on the second public subnet, and a database server on the private subnet.